discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

   - 4
   - 3
   - 4
-date: "2023-10-03T11:12:49.346Z "
+date: "2023-10-03T12:24:49.404Z "
 ---
- The <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> is the strongest (and only) build for <Specialization name="Mesmer"/> in fractals.
+ The <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> is currently the strongest build for <Specialization name="Mesmer"/> in fractals.

- It provides permanent <Boon name="Alacrity"/>, <Boon name="Fury"/> and 8 <Boon name="Might"/> up to 16 <Boon name="Might"/>.
+ It provides permanent <Boon name="Alacrity"/>, <Boon name="Fury"/> and 8 up to 16 <Boon name="Might"/>.

  Despite having longer ramp-up times compared to <Specialization text="Power Alac Renegade" name="Renegade"/>, it is strong for PuGs and gets suboptimal the faster groups gonna get, especially at Arstariiv due to the lack of <Boon name="Resistance"/>.

 To succeed as a <Specialization text="Power Alac Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to **adapt** your rotation and push the limits of your class.

-You'll provide boon removal through a various range of options, especially by utilizing <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression"/>.
+You'll provide boon removal through a various range of options, especially by utilising <Skill name="Phantasmal Disenchanter"/> and <Trait name="Vicious Expression"/>.

 The <Specialization name="Mesmer"/> provides an optimal skipping toolset for T4 fractals, which should be taken advantage of.